SymfonyCasts/api-platform/sfcasts/ep2-security/owner-cleanup.md

-# Owner Cleanup

-Coming soon...

-Right now when we create a cheese listing, the owner property is uh, is of course rideable has the cheese calling right crew, which means it's actually something that we can

-[inaudible].

-It's actually something that we can send when we create the cheese listing, but right now technically it's also something that we could change would be the put and point because this is simply a allowed on both operations.
-We even add some fanciness where when you create or edit achieves listing, you can actually modify the username property on user.
-Check out our last chapter for this, our last tutorial for this, but because this has the cheese listing calling, right?
-Actually that should be cheese calling, right?
-I missed that one from earlier when we are renaming our items because we have this cheese calling, right?

-That actually cascades down and allows us to when we uh, are passing you on or we can pass an object where the username is changed and actually change that using that user's username at the same time that we are creating or updating a cheese listing.
+# Locking down the CheeseListing.owner Field

+Inside `CheeseListing`, the `owner` property - that's the related `User` object that owns this `CheeseListing` - is required in the database. *And*, thanks to the `cheese:write` group, it's a *writable* field in our API.

+In fact, even though I've forgotten to add an `@Assert\NotBlank` constraint to this property, an API client *must* send this field when creating a new `CheeseListing`.
+They can also *change* the `owner` by sending the field via a PUT request.
+We even add some fanciness where, when you create or edit a `CheeseListing`, you can modify the owner's username all at the same time.
+This works because that property is in the `cheese:write` group... oops.
+I forgot to change this group when we were refactoring - that's how it should look.
+The `cheese:item:get` group means this field will be embedded when when we GET a *single* `CheeseListing` - that's the "item operation" - and `cheese:write` means it's writable when using *any* write operation for `CheeseListing`.
+That's some crazy stuff we set up on our previous tutorial.

+## Removing username Updatable Fanciness

-So kind of crazy.
-We're going to simplify this now a little bit.
-I want to say that I only want the owner property to be a added.
-When we create the cheeses thing, I don't want it to be updated and I'm also going to remove this kind of extra fanciness of being able to update the username.
-So I'm just going to move the cheese colon right from username and user.
-Then I can remove the assert /valid which we had to have to make sure that the username that we were changing to is valid.
-And here for cheese colon, right.
+But now, I want to simplify in two ways.
+First, I only want the `owner` property to be set when we *creating* the `CheeseListing`, I don't want it to be *changeable*.
+And second, let's get rid the fanciness of being able to edit the `username` property via a `CheeseListing` endpoint.
+For that second part, remove the `cheese:write` property from `username`.
+We can now also take off the `@Assert\Valid()` annotation.
+This caused the `User` to be validated during the `CheeseListing` operations.
+That was needed to make sure someone didn't set the `username` to an invalid value while updating a `CheeseListing`.

-If you remember from our, from our auto group resource metadata factory, this monster we created, we actually already have something set up where you can um, uh, where you can use a special group name if you want a operation, if you want a a fuel to be accessible only for a specific operation.
-So to make this something that we can only send on the post request, we can use cheese, colon collection, colon and post that's using the a the last one down here at cheese and then item or collection and the operation.
-And Post.
-Cool.
-So now we can, now the owner field is not editable.
-Now for setting this field, when you create a cheeses listing, we really have two options.
-The first option is we could add something in our code so that when you said, so that you don't need a pass the owner at all, that when you discredit a title, press and description, we automatically see who is authenticated and assign the cheese listing to the currently authenticated user.
-That's actually a pretty nice feature.
-Would make your API a little bit like fairly user friendly for most cases.
-Um, it's not perfectly restful, it's maybe not as restful,

-but that is a valid way to do that.
-And you could do that with a custom data persister like we already have for our user or you can implement an event listener to do that, which is something that we'll talk about in the next tutorial.
-So that is something that you can do, but I'm going to kind of keep it the a bit more than manual way.
-I want to continue to, um, force my user to pass the owners string when they post a cheese listing.
-It's just a matter of flexibility by forcing the user to pass this, we could it.

-And part of the reason is because I later maybe I want to create an admin interface where I allow admin users to assign the owner to different users.
-Maybe we're creating cheese listings over the phone or something like that.
-So I want to keep owner as part of my API.
-Of course, if we allow the owner to be sent, well the problem is that we can't just allow anyone to create a cheesesteak and say that someone else owns it.
-This is actually the first time where the data itself can be valid or invalid based on the user.
-The way to fix this is actually via validation.
-The topic of validation and security end up being very, very tight.
-Some people,

-we could prevent this operation entirely or prevent this field from being set entirely at via security.
-But if the field itself has some valid or invalid data, even if that validated, it depends on who's logged in, that needs to be done via validation.
-So first let's actually right, I'm going to update one of our tests, uh, to kind of show the functionality we looking for.
-So I'm going to go to open our CI's listing resource test and inside test create listing.
-All we're doing right now it's, we're basically uh, verifying that you do need to be logged in to use the end.
-So if you posting a four oh one down here, you get a 400 status code because of the validation error.
-But after you log in, you do have access.
-So let's actually extend this a little bit first.
+## Making owner *only* Settable on POST

+Now, how can we make the `owner` property settable for the POST operation but *not* the PUT operation?

+Open up `AutoGroupResourceMetadataFactory`.
+This monster automatically adds three normalization groups in all situations.
+We can use this last one to include a field *only* for a specific operation.
+Change `cheese:write` to `cheese:collection:post`.
+That follows the pattern: "short name", colon, collection, colon, then the operation
+name: `post`.

+Congratulations, the `owner` an no longer be changed.

+## Should Owner Be Set Automatically?

+But... hold up.
+Isn't it kinda weird that we allow the API client to send the `owner` field at all?
+I mean... shouldn't we instead *not* make `owner` part of our API and then write some code to automatically set this to the currently-authenticated user?

+Um, maybe.
+Automatically setting the `owner` property *is* kinda nice... and it would also make our API easier to use.
+We *will* talk about how to do this later.
+But I don't want to completely remove `owner` from my API.
+Why?
+Well, what if we created an admin interface where admin users could create cheese listings on *behalf* of users.
+In that case, we *would* want the `owner` field to be part of our API.

+But.. hmm if we allow the `owner` field to be sent... we can't just allow *anyone* to create a `CheeseListing` and set the `owner` to whoever they want.
+Sure, maybe an admin user should be able to do this... but how can we prevent a normal user from setting the `owner` to someone else?

+## Two Ways to Protect a Writable Field

+Backing up, if the behavior of the way a field can be *written* is dependent on the authenticated user, you have two options.
+First, you could prevent some users from writing to the field entirely.
+That's done by putting the property into a special serialization group then dynamically adding that group either in a context builder or in a custom normalizer.
+Or second, if the field should be writable by *all* users... but the data that's *allowed* to be set on the field depends on *who* is logged in, then the solution is validation.

+So here's our goal: prevent the API client from POSTing an `owner` value that is *different* than their own IRI... with an exception added for admin users: they can set `owner` to anyone.

+Let's codify this into a test first.
+Open `CheeseListingResourceTest`.
+Inside `testCreateListing()`, we're basically verifying that you *do* need to be logged in to use the operation.
+We get a 401 before we're authenticated... then after logging in, we get a 400 status code because access will be granted, but it will fail validation.

+TODO

+So let's actually extend
+this a little bit first.
 I'm actually going to set this a set, a new authenticated user variable equal to the user that we're logging in as I'm going to create another user a year other user.